fmeriojdoifdsdfn/GoogleSnakeCustomSnakeColors/README.md

-# CustomSnakeColors
+# Custom Snake Colors
 Custom Colors for the Snakes

 ## Enable the Mod
-paste the code from `customColors.js` into the console
+Paste the code from `customColors.js` into the console.

 ## Enable a Flag
-### specific flags
+### Specific Flags
-paste into the console:
+Paste into the console:
 ```
 window.snake.pride(
   orientation1,